-To qualify for an extenuating circumstance, students must notify faculty prior to but no later than 24 hours from the exam time, via the Emergency Absence form located in the LMS.
+To qualify for an extenuating circumstance, students must notify faculty prior to but no later than 48 hours from the exam/clinical time, via the Emergency Absence form located in the LMS.

-- Illness with dated and signed statement from health care provider on letterhead. - Required testing/hearings from governmental agencies with required documentation. - Recovery from an accident with a signed statement from the appropriate agency. - 4) Required court attendance with copy of court summons. - Death in the immediate family with death notice or funeral home document.
+- Illness with dated and signed statement from health care provider on letterhead. - Required testing/hearings from governmental agencies with required documentation. - Recovery from an accident with a signed statement from the appropriate agency. - 4) Required court attendance with copy of court summons. - Death in the immediate family such as spouse/parent/sibling/dependent with death notice or funeral home document. - National Guard or Reserve weekend drill or annual training with documentation and/or orders.

-Routine doctor visits, childcare issues, work issues, transportation issues, car malfunctions, and others not listed here are not considered extenuating circumstances.
+Routine doctor visits, childcare issues, work issues, and others not listed here may not be considered extenuating circumstances.